Snow in the West and flooding in the Northeast. And more foul weather is on the way

 WEST

 Authorities issued warnings for very dangerous avalanche conditions in mountainous areas of Idaho, Montana, Wyoming, Utah, Washington and Oregon.
-Backcountry travelers were advised to stay off steep slopes and away from the bottom of steep slopes.
+Backcountry travelers were advised to stay away from steep slopes.

-An avalanche at a ski resort near Lake Tahoe, California, brought out search teams Wednesday.
-There were no reports of people missing at Palisades Tahoe, said Sgt.
-David Smith, a spokesperson for the Placer County sheriff.
-The resort was the site of the 1960 Winter Olympics.

 In parts of northern Montana, temperatures could drop below minus 30 (minus 34 Celsius) by Saturday morning.
 High temperatures were expected to remain below freezing as far south as Oklahoma.